New combo attack on rare eye cancer shows promise in early trial

 Summary

-This study tests whether combining a targeted immunotherapy (tebentafusp) with a liver-directed radiation procedure (Y-90 radioembolization) can help control metastatic uveal melanoma that has spread to the liver.
-About 30 adults whose cancer is mainly in the liver will receive both treatments.
-The goal is to see if the combination slows cancer growth and to monitor any side effects.
+This study tests whether combining a targeted immunotherapy (tebentafusp) with a liver-directed radiation treatment (Y-90 radioembolization) can help control metastatic uveal melanoma that has spread to the liver.
+About 30 adults whose cancer is mainly in the liver and who have a specific genetic marker (HLA-A*02:01) will receive both treatments.
+The goal is to see how long the cancer stays under control and what side effects occur.

 Get updates